wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * View most attacked APIs for the last 7 days.
 * Filter out only attacked APIs, sort them by number of hits.
 * Filter APIs that consume and carry sensitive data.
-* [Upload](#shadow-api) your own API specifications to Wallarm to find the endpoints discovered by Wallarm, but absent in your specification (missing endpoints, also known as "Shadow API").
+* Highlight [shadow API](#finding-shadow-api) (endpoints discovered by Wallarm, but absent in your specifications).
-* [Download](../user-guides/api-discovery.md#download-openapi-specification-oas-of-your-api-inventory) discovered endpoints as specification in the OpenAPI v3 format and compare with your own API specifications to find endpoints presented in your specifications but not discovered by Wallarm (endpoints that are not in use, also known as "Zombie API").
+* [Download](../user-guides/api-discovery.md#download-openapi-specification-oas-of-your-api-inventory) discovered endpoints as specification in the OpenAPI v3 format.
 * [Track changes](#tracking-changes-in-api) in API that took place within the selected period of time.
 * Quickly [create rules](../user-guides/api-discovery.md#api-inventory-and-rules) per any given API endpoint.
 * Get a full list of the malicious requests per any given API endpoint.